johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Supervision trees are a common pattern in actor systems where it is possible to monitor the lifetime of one actor by another, including over the network, and being able to detect network failures etc.

-This proposal does not address any of these patterns however it is possible for a specific transport/runtime/framework to implement such mechanisms and add them as protocols, e.g. `DeathWatchable` or `Linkable` that actors can adopt and replicate the functionality offered by such systems as OTP or Akka.
+This proposal does not address any of these patterns however it is possible for a specific transport/runtime/framework to implement such mechanisms and add them as protocols, e.g. `DeathWatchable` that actors can adopt and replicate the functionality offered by such systems as OTP or Akka.

 ## Related Proposals

 - **[Swift Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782#design-sketch-for-interprocess-and-distributed-compute)** - distributed actors as part of the language were first roughly outlined as a general future direction in the Concurrency Manifesto.
 The approach specified in this proposal takes inspiration from the manifesto, however may be seen as a reboot of the effort.
-We have invested a significant amount of time, research, prototyping and implementing the approach since, and are confident in the details of the proposed model.
+We have invested a significant amount of time, research, prototypinig and implementing the approach since, and are confident in the details of the proposed model.

 **Pre-requisites**

 - [SE-0296: **async/await**](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md) - asynchronous functions are used to express distributed functions,
-- [SE-0302: **Sendable** and @Sendable closures](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md) - distributed actors, same as local actors, always require their message components (return type, parameter types) to be `Sendable` and extend this mechanism to requiring `Codable`, or the customizable `DistributedSendable = Sendable & Codable`.
-- [SE-0306: **Actors**](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md) - are the basis of this proposal, as it refines them in terms of a distributed actor model by adding additional restrictions to the existing isolation rules already defined by the actor proposal,
+- [SE-0306: **Actors**](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md) - are the basis of this proposal, as it refines them in terms of a distributed actor model by adding a few additional restrictions to the existing isolation rules already defined by this proposal,

 **Related**

-- [SE-NNNN: **Task Local Values**](https://github.com/apple/swift-evolution/pull/1245) - are accessible to transports, which use task local values to transparently handle request deadlines and implement distributed tracing systems (this may also apply to multi-process instrumentation),
+- [SE-0311: **Task Local Values**](https://github.com/apple/swift-evolution/blob/main/proposals/0311-task-locals.md) - are accessible to transports, which use task local values to transparently handle request deadlines and implement distributed tracing systems (this may also apply to multi-process Instruments instrumentations),
-- [SE-0295: **Codable synthesis for enums with associated values**](https://github.com/apple/swift-evolution/blob/main/proposals/0295-codable-synthesis-for-enums-with-associated-values.md) - because distributed functions relying heavily on `Codable` types, and runtimes may want to express entire messages as enums, this proposal would be tremendously helpful to avoid developers having to drop down to manual Codable implementations.
+- [SE-0295: **Codable synthesis for enums with associated values**](https://github.com/apple/swift-evolution/blob/main/proposals/0295-codable-synthesis-for-enums-with-associated-values.md) - because distributed functions relying heavily on `Codable` types, and runtimes may want to express entire messages as enums, this proposal would be tremendously helpful to avoid developers having from ever dropping down to manual Codable implementations.

+**Follow-ups**

-- [SE-0303: Package Manager **Extensible Build Tools**](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) – which will enable source-code generators, necessary to fill-in distributed function implementations by specific distributed actor transport frameworks.
+- [SE-0303: **SwiftPM Extensible build-tools**](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) – which will enable source-code generators, necessary to fill-in distributed function implementations by specific distributed actor transport frameworks.

 **Related work**

-- [Swift **Cluster Membership**](https://www.github.com/apple/swift-cluster-membership) ([blog](https://swift.org/blog/swift-cluster-membership/)) – cluster membership protocols are both natural to express using distributed actors, as well as very useful to implement membership for distributed actor systems.
+- [Swift Cluster Membership](https://www.github.com/apple/swift-cluster-membership) ([blog](https://swift.org/blog/swift-cluster-membership/)) – cluster membership protocols are both natural to express using distributed actors, as well as very useful to implement membership for distributed actor systems.
-- [Swift **Distributed Tracing**](https://github.com/apple/swift-distributed-tracing) – distributed actors are able to automatically and transparently participate in distributed tracing systems and instrumentation, this allows for a "profiler-like" performance debugging experience across entire fleets of servers,
+- [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) – distributed actors are able to automatically and transparently participate in distributed tracing systems and instrumentation, this allows for a "profiler-like" performance debugging experience across entire fleets of servers,

 ## Alternatives Considered

+### Infer that "`distributed func`" automatically is `throws`

+Since distributed functions today are required to be throwing, one could ask why not make them throwing automatically?

+Firstly, we want to make it simple for readers of code to understand what they can and cannot do in such functions, and having the `throws` explicit is helpful for devleopers encountering a distributed function and actor the first time.

+One might argue that, similar to `async` being infered on actor functions _if called from the outside_ throws could be inferred the same way if called externally.
+However we do not want to weave too much magically infering things into those APIs, especially when in the future we might end up allowing non throwing declarations, if swift were to gain e.g. panics or soft faults which are more natural to model the "network failure" issues that are the reason to _require_ all distributed functions to be throwing.

 ### Discussion: Why Distributed Actors are better than "just" some RPC library?

 While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than ""just" some RPC library?

 The answer lies in the language integration and the mental model developers can work with when working with distributed actors.
 Swift already embraces actors for its local concurrency programming, and they will be omni-present and become a familiar and useful tool for developers.
-It is also important to notice that any async function may be technically performing work over the network, and it is up to developers to manage such calls in order to not overwhelm the network, etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to underline or otherwise highlight that a function is likely to hit the network and one may need to consider it's latency more than if it was just a local call.
+It is also important to notice that any aync function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise hightlight that a function is likely to hit the network and one may need to consider it's latency more, than if it was just a local call.
 IDEs and linters can even use this statically available information to write hints such as "hey, you're doing this distributed actor call in a tight loop - are you sure you want to do that?"

 Distributed actors, unlike "raw" RPC frameworks, help developers to think about their distributed applications in terms of a network of collaborating actors, rather than having to think and carefully manage every single serialization call and network connection management between many connected peers - which we envision to be more and more important in the future of device and server programming et al. You may also refer to the [Swift Concurrency Manifesto; Part 4: Improving system architecture](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782#part-4-improving-system-architecture) section on some other ideas on the topic.